bjnhn9uyen/IntegratedSpring/README.md

 • tacocloud-security : The security module (security isn’t working yet, so there’s no login page.
 Likewise, there’s not yet any way to register.)

-• tacocloud-web : The web module
+• tacos : The main module that pulls the other modules together and provides the Spring Boot main class

 • tacocloud-ui : A Typescript Angular UI (chapter 6 - integrating with Angular)